Ready to see what radically personal customer service looks like? Sign up for a free demo with Gladly today.

 We’ve all heard the saying: it’s not what you say, it’s how you say it.

-Of course, you want to say the right things.
-Words are powerful and can be used to inspire and motivate action.
+The best customer service professionals put this to practice every day in their work.
+Yes, it’s important to say the right things and to use words to inspire and motivate customers to act.
 If, however, you don’t have the kind of delivery that encourages trust or sincerity, even the best written scripts will fall apart.

-In customer service, your tone is the difference between your words being heard or undermined.
+In customer service, your tone of voice is the difference between your words being heard or undermined.
 It’s the difference, often, between a positive or negative experience.
-And for your business, it can be the difference between a lost customer or a lifelong relationship.
+And, for a business, it can be the difference between a lost customer or a lifelong relationship.